 GALLERIES, SHOPS, STUDIOS & MORE:

-The Bluebonnet Bar (321 E. Main) will have Honey Blue from 7 to 9 p.m. pm followed by Byblos Wight Lighters.
-Non-smoking and free!
+The Bluebonnet Bar (321 E. Main) will be having a Drag Show from 7 to 9 p.m. followed by The Dirty Little Betties.
+The performances are free and non-smoking.

 Robinson’s Repurposed (114 S. Porter) will be joining in on the festivities with a variety of eclectic and super cool art works.

 Rusty’s Custard Factory (301 E. Main) will have the Winter Creek Kids playing inside the store and a guest vendor on the patio.

 Sandalwood & Sage (322 E. Main) will host it's 10th Annual Art Rock featuring the beautiful works of Mother Nature for the March Norman 2nd Friday Art Walk.
 Students from the Imagine Music and Arts Studio will entertain guests starting at 6:30 p.m.

 Sea Shanty Scuba & Swim (116A E. Main) will be featuring artist, Christopher Shuert.
 He calls himself a junk artist.
 His medium is found, scavenged and reused items which he uses to create sculpture.

 Sergio’s Italian Bistro (104 E. Gray) will host jazz musician Maurice Johnson from 7 to 9 p.m.

 The Social Club (209 E. Main) presents Never Forget How Wildly Capable You Are.
 This year, March's Art Walk lands on International Women's Day.
 The Social Club invites you to celebrate how wildly capable women are.
 We gathered a group of women - local artists and makers - that we feel have a strong voice and a beautiful medium for sharing that voice.
 This women-lead installation will hang all month long and 50% of the art sales will go towards the Women's Resource Center.